stelar-eu/semantic-dataset-search/README.md

 # Semantic Table Search

 A FastAPI-based service that enables semantic search capabilities for tabular datasets.
-The service uses Ollama for embeddings and LLM operations, and ChromaDB for vector storage.
+The service supports multiple LLM and embedding providers, including Ollama, Groq, and SentenceTransformers, with ChromaDB for vector storage.

 ## Features